 Seeing how Abraham received a son at one hundred years of age, I really understood something of God’s almightiness and sovereignty; I understood that when God has decided to do something, no person or thing can possibly divert or impede Him.
 At the same time, I also identified some rules to put into practice: Even when God’s words or work don’t fit with our ideas, or when we don’t understand them or can’t accept them, still, we must not approach God’s words or work in terms of our own concepts and thinking.
 Instead, we should maintain a reverence for God in our hearts and seek to know His intention.
 We should accept God’s work and submit to His orchestrations and arrangements.
 That is the kind of rationality that we ought to have as humans.

-Seeing how God commanded Abraham to sacrifice Isaac, I also understood God’s earnest intention in setting difficulties before us and subjecting us to trials.
-Looking from the outside, these difficulties and refinements cause us physical pain.
-However, it is with these difficulties and trials that God tests whether we are sincere toward Him, transforms impurities in the way we believe in Him in our hearts, and enables us to truly submit to God’s orchestrations and arrangements and stand and bear witness to God.
+Seeing how God commanded Abraham to sacrifice Isaac, I also understood God’s earnest intention behind trials.
+It is with environments that don’t fit with our notions that God tests whether we are sincere toward Him, transforms our wrong perspective on pursuit in our faith, and enables us to truly submit to God’s orchestrations and arrangements and stand and bear witness to God.
 Thus we can come before God and earnestly reflect on ourselves.
 We have always followed God, but what kind of attitude have we held toward Him?
 In our lives, what has been our attitude when we underwent His trials?

 As I think of myself and the brothers and sisters around me, when our family life is peaceful and our work is going smoothly, we often sing hymns in praise of God, pray to Him and thank Him and go out to preach theof our Lord Jesus.
 But when work isn’t going smoothly, and our family life isn’t peaceful, we complain to God and blame Him for not caring for and protecting us.
 When we face illness, we pray to God and as time passes with no sign of recovery, then we lose faith in Him.
 We don’t even feel like reading scripture or praying….
 From this we can see that when facing difficulties, we don’t accept and obey God as Abraham did.
 Rather, we complain to God, and try to reason with Him.
 There is simply no comparison between us and Abraham.
 When Abraham underwent his trial, he willingly obeyed God.
 He didn’t complain.
 And he didn’t act this way because he wanted blessings or rewards in return—all he wanted was to satisfy God.
 But not us—when we have faith in God, it is because we want to receive God’s blessings and grace.
 When we face some trial or difficulty, we don’t come to God with any true reverence or obedience.
 Our faith in God is so messed up.
 Even when we give up things that are important to us and make difficult commitments for the sake of God, we still are trying to make a deal with Him.
 How could this kind of “faith” earn us the approval of God?